joecole889/spam-filter/doc-src/intro.rst

 LearningCurveApp 1.0 is my initial attempt to open a window into the quality of training of a given machine learning solution.
-Given a database of feature vectors, this application allows a data scientist to easily check the learning curves for their solution.
+Given a database of feature vectors, this application allows a data scientist to easily check the learning curves of their solution.
 Does the solution suffer from high variance or high bias?
 Which features contribute most strongly to correct classification?
 Finally, what do misclassified examples have in common if anything?